lmarchisio/smartsheet-start_project/README.md

 3. Creates new rows in IMS overview sheet, including creating new cross-sheet references
 4. Updates the Project Status sheet by creating a new line
 5. Adds cell links between appropriate cells in the new Project Sheet and Project Status*
+6. Creates and enables a new webhhok from sheet to Google Cloud Function.

 \* Note that this task is separate from 4 because the API does not allow the creation of cell links as part of the create new line command, it must be done as part of the update line command.